amarmaurya-com/MilestoneMeter/README.md

 # CountDown
-This project is a dynamic Countdown Timer that tracks the number of days, hours, minutes, and seconds from your coding journey start date (5 June 2024).
+This project is a dynamic Countdown Timer that tracks the number of days, hours, minutes, and seconds of my coding journey which was start on 5 June 2024.
 It also includes a progress bar to visualize the elapsed time.

 🎯 Features
   ✅ Real-time countdown with automatic updates every second.